robertbraeutigam/scan/README.md

 Response content:
 * Data Packet Id (variable length number)
-* Data Time (timestamp)
+* Data Time (Relative Timestamp)
 * Tag Values (Value structures for the defined Tags)
 * Data Element Values (Value structures for the defined Data Elements)

 The Data Packet Id identifies the Data Definition that describes the meaning of the values submitted here.

-The Timestamp, if it is relative, is given from the last data message for this data packet.
+The Data Time is measured from the last received data packet of same id.
+The first transmitted value must be 0.

 Note that Devices must send all Data in order for a given Data Packet.
-There can not be any out-of-order timestamps, but each Packet may advance this timestamp in its own context.
+There can not be any out-of-order times, but each Packet may advance this time in its own context.
 For example a Data Packet for year-end summary data may only advance once a year and send the same Data for the whole year.

 #### INVOKE RESPONSE (03)